Great Smoky Mountains National Park: Reptiles and amphibians

-Fish and insects
+Fish

 Brook trout are native to the Great Smoky Mountains.

 Fish include trout, lamprey, darter, shiner, bass, minnows, and sucker.
 An estimated 1,073 mi of streams in the park support fish.
 The brook trout is the only trout species native to the range, although northwestern rainbow trout and European brown trout were introduced in the first half of the 20th century.
 The larger rainbow and brown trout outcompete the native brook trout for food and habitat at lower elevations.
 As such, most of the brook trout found in the park today are in streams above 3,000 feet in elevation where temperatures are typically below 61 F. Trout are generally smaller than in different locales, due to a low density of food.
 Four protected fish species–the smoky madtom, yellowfin madtom, spotfin chub, and duskytail darter–are found in the park.
 Other prominent fish species include the American gizzard shad, lamoetra appendix, longnose gar, and mountain brook lamprey.

+Insects

 A display of Photinus carolinus in Elkmont.

 More than 9,000 species of insects have been documented in the park.
 The most abundant insect groups include butterflies, moths, beetles, flies, wasps, bees, and ants.
 These insects serve a crucial role pollinating plants and aiding in the decomposition of wood.
 The firefly Photinus carolinus, whose synchronized flashing light displays occur in mid-June, is native to the Great Smoky Mountains with a population epicenter near Elkmont, Tennessee.
 This firefly is sometimes referred to as a "celebrity insect" due to the large numbers of visitors who come to view its light displays.